Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 20 history

 The No. 20 team continued to run full-time in 2014.
 Matt Kenseth drove the No. 20 in a total of 18 races, with GameStop sponsoring 10 races and Reser's Fine Foods sponsoring 7 races.
 Sam Hornish Jr. and Kenseth each ran 1 race and Kenny Habul 2 races with Habul's Sun Energy 1 sponsoring.
-Darrell Wallace Jr. ran at Talladega in the spring with ToyotaCare and Daytona in July with Coca-Cola "Share a Coke".
+Bubba Wallace ran at Talladega in the spring with ToyotaCare and Daytona in July with Coca-Cola "Share a Coke".
 Daniel Suárez made his debut at RIR, finishing 19th.
 Michael McDowell ran at both Iowa races with Pizza Ranch.
 Denny Hamlin returned to the No. 20 at Chicagoland in September with Sport Clips, finishing 32nd after a blown engine.
 Development driver Justin Boston, running the full ARCA schedule, made his debut in the No. 20 at Kentucky later in the month, with sponsor Zloop E-Recycling.
-Kenseth scored a win in the final race of the season at Homestead Miami Speedway, and the No. 20 would finish 9th in owners points.
+Kenseth scored a win in the final race of the season at Homestead–Miami Speedway, and the No. 20 would finish 9th in owners points.